KrisFlyer Singapore Airlines

 77W

-Pro Tip: All SIA Singapore – Jakarta – Singapore flights between now and 30th March 2024 feature a Premium Economy Class cabin.
+Pro Tip: All SIA Singapore – Jakarta – Singapore flights in the published winter schedule through to March 2026 feature a Premium Economy Class cabin at the time of writing.

 Kuala Lumpur